-Plutus PowerGen currently has management contracts and 45% ownership of 9 companies, equivalent to 180MW (‘Rockpool portfolio’).
-Of these:
+Plutus PowerGen currently has management contracts and 45% ownership of six operating sites, equivalent to 120MW (‘Rockpool portfolio’).

 Case Study: Plymouth site